Luke Elliott Sommer: Background

 After Sommer returned from Afghanistan in September 2005, he was sent to the United States Army Ranger School.
-Sommer spent nearly seven months completing the highly prestigious military leadership school, and although he had to restart the school twice, Sommer managed to complete the school on April 7, 2006.
+He spent nearly seven months completing the prestigious military leadership school, and although he had to restart the school twice, he managed to complete the school on April 7, 2006.

 After attending Ranger School, court documents assert that Sommer began recruiting and training several members of his unit and two civilians for what was called a robbery with "military style precision and planning."
-After the robbery, Sommer was arrested and detained in the North Fraser Pretrial Centre where other prisoners such as Rakesh Saxena and Robert William Pickton were also held.
+After the robbery, he was arrested and detained in the North Fraser Pretrial Centre where other prisoners such as Rakesh Saxena and Robert William Pickton were held.
 Sommer was released on bail in September 2006 and was then placed under house arrest.

 House arrest in Canada

 Sommer was under house arrest at his home in Peachland, British Columbia, while waiting for an extradition hearing.
-Sommer was released on bail September 17, 2006 after a short hearing.
-During the hearing Sommer's lawyer argued successfully that Sommer was a resident of Canada (Even in light of his three-year assignment to the United States military) and that his involvement with the United States military was, "like being a professional athlete, traveling and operating abroad."
-With the success of this argument, Chief Justice Dohm placed the onus on the Crown, which failed to prove valid reason for his incarceration pending his extradition hearing.
+He was released on bail September 17, 2006 after a short hearing.
+During the hearing his lawyer argued successfully that Sommer was a resident of Canada (even in light of his three-year assignment to the United States military) and that his involvement with the United States military was "like being a professional athlete, traveling and operating abroad."
+With the success of this argument, Chief Justice Dohm placed the onus on the Crown, which failed to prove a valid reason for his incarceration pending his extradition hearing.
 Sommer eventually agreed to return to the United States and plead guilty.

 Media attention

 Sommer received significant media attention in 2006 after revealing his robbery role in an interview with Seattle Weekly.
 He was interviewed by a variety of television, radio and print outlets, including National Public Radio, National Post, Rolling Stone, Seattle Times, and New York Times.
 This attention stemmed from his Ranger background, his assertion that the AK-47 assault rifles used in the robbery were smuggled back from Iraq, and his charge that his alleged involvement, if proven, was actually an effort to draw public attention to his allegations that Task Force 6-26, a unit he was assigned to during his time overseas, was involved in war crimes.
 These accounts confirmed that United States Special Operations Command (SOCOM) has been interacting with him, and a portion of a recorded call was played on National Public Radio in which a SOCOM officer admits that officers of the rank of brigadier general and above had been briefed and were concerned.
 However, in December 2006, the Seattle Times reported that the United States Army Criminal Investigation Division (CID) released a statement alleging that Sommer's war crimes allegations were investigated and found to be unsubstantiated.
-The calls between Sommer and SOCOM, in which the officer states the commands interest, occur after the CID statement was released.
+The calls between Sommer and SOCOM, in which the officer states the command’s interest, occur after the CID statement was released.